How to Build an Premium Product Brand With Distinction

 Wonder Valley takes a different approach.
 Rather than using a cultural reference, they built their brand around one ingredient: olive oil.

-They started with high-quality olive oil, then expanded into other products using it as a core ingredient, like shampoo, soap, and body oil.
-They didn’t expand by adding coconut oil, nuts, biscuits… they stuck with olive oil as their core idea.
-Olive oil products, recipes, a rich depthful about how they grow and produce it.
-This one simple focus made them original.
+They started with high-quality olive oil, then expanded into other products with it as the core ingredient.
+Shampoo, soap, body oil.
+They didn't expand by adding coconut oil, nuts, and biscuits.
+They stuck with olive oil.
+Olive oil products, olive oil recipes, a rich brand story about how they grow and produce it.
+This one simple focus is what made them feel distinct.

 When you look at these examples, the pattern is quite simple.
 Each brand has chosen something and stayed with it.
 A reference point, an interest, a theme, a perspective.
 Something that gives the brand life.